kubernetes/kubernetes/docs/getting-started-guides/juju.md

     juju action do kubernetes-master/0

-Note: this example includes curl statements to exercise the app, which automatically generates "petstore" transactions written to redis, and allows you to visualize the throughput in your browswer.
+Note: this example includes curl statements to exercise the app, which automatically generates "petstore" transactions written to redis, and allows you to visualize the throughput in your browser.

 ## Tear down cluster